awsdocs/aws-systems-manager-user-guide/doc_source/ssm-agent-subscribe-notifications.md

 # Subscribing to SSM Agent notifications<a name="ssm-agent-subscribe-notifications"></a>

-Amazon Simple Notification Service \(Amazon SNS\) can notify you when new versions of SSM Agent are released\.
+Amazon Simple Notification Service \(Amazon SNS\) can notify you when new versions of AWS Systems Manager Agent \(SSM Agent\) are released\.
 Use the following procedure to subscribe to these notifications\.

 **Tip**
 You can also subscribe to notifications by watching the [SSM Agent Release Notes](https://github.com/aws/amazon-ssm-agent/blob/mainline/RELEASENOTES.md) page on GitHub\.